cindyylim/cindyylim/README.md

 **Software Engineer · Full Stack · AI Applications**

-I build full-stack applications and backend systems, with a focus on reliable, scalable software and practical applications of AI.
+I build full-stack applications and backend systems, with a focus on practical applications of AI.

 ### Featured Projects